 Healthy communication is a good foundation for any marriage.
 Practice healthy communication now and your marriage will stay strong as the years go by.
 Learn how to listen to each other with compassion, and approach difficulties together as a team rather than as combatants.
 Practice speaking kindly, and taking responsibility for your feelings, and the way you express them.

 No matter what stage of life you get married at, one thing is for sure – there’s a good chance life has a few surprises in store for you yet.
 Why not take this chance to have some adventures before jobs, kids, finances or health get in the way.
 Don’t worry if you had a big budget wedding; fantastic adventures don’t have to cost a lot of money.
 Try something new, go somewhere new, or eat somewhere new to add variety and fun to every day.

+These marriage tips for newlyweds well surely make your forthcoming married life blissful.
 Being a newlywed is wonderful.
 Make the most of it with our top ten tips and set your marriage up for success and joy for decades to come.